A First-Time Visitor Guide to Disneyland California

 - Download the Lyft app and request a ride to Disneyland

-- LAX to Disneyland cost around 50 USD - 70 USD
+- LAX to Disneyland costs around 50 USD - 70 USD

 Disneyland Park Hours: